Boilerplate Contract: Everything You Need to Know

 Typically, the state that is listed in the contract is reliant on where the activities pertaining to the contract will be carried out.

 This provision describes where the dispute will be dealt with should one be filed.
 Jurisdiction pertains to the location where a dispute is solved.
 The laws in the state where the contract is carried out will be used to judge the dispute.

 Severability clauses let the court or arbitrator know that if any part of the agreement is not enforceable within the law, the remainder of the agreement should still remain enforceable.
 This prevents the court from deeming the entire contract unenforceable based on a single clause.

 Assignment clauses provide that you either allow or prevent a party from assigning that person’s rights in the contract to another person involved in the contract.

 Force majeure is translated as “greater or superior force.”
 A force majeure clause provides that the agreement will be halted in the event of a disaster.
 One cannot foresee when such occurrences can happen in the midst of a contract, leading to repercussions.
 Force majeure examples can include devastating weather events, a labor strike, or war.
 Because all parties can insert events in the contract that are not truly force majeure, these clauses can be difficult.

 This clause states that a contract is the total agreement among all parties involved.
 The entire agreement/merger clauses can also be added under the Announcements clause.
 It will prevent both sides from arguing the fact that oral or additional agreements can officially change the contract.

 If you need help with creating a boilerplate contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.